 9. Buy used textbooks

-As a humanities graduate, this habit saved me hundreds of pounds, quite literally.
+Depending on the amount of reading required for your course, this can quite literally save you hundreds of pounds.
 With so many websites offering used textbooks for as little as £0.01 there’s no excuse for paying £40 for a brand new copy.
-I appreciate sometimes you need the latest version of a book, but lecturers are usually flexible about this as they are very aware of spiralling book costs.
+Lecturers are usually flexible about which edition of a book you can buy, as they are very aware of spiralling book costs.
 They’re human; just ask them.

 10. Spend serious study time on campus